MIR contest: History

-MIR started in 1997 hosted at the Boystown bar, Cell Block, and has been run every year since.
-In 2009 MIR contest moved to the Center on Halsted to account for larger crowds.
+The inaugural MIR contest was held in 1997 at Cell Block, a gay bar in Boystown.

+In 2009, MIR moved to the Center on Halsted to account for larger crowds.

 In 2020 MIR 24 was held virtually due to the COVID-19 pandemic.
-MIR 27 in 2023 moved to a new location in Skokie, Illinois.

 At MIR 27 in 2023, organizers announced that the event would allow contestants of all genders to compete; the contest winner may chose whichever honorific best represents them as MIR titleholder: Mr. International Rubber, Ms. International Rubber, Mx.
 International Rubber, or MIR International Rubber Ambassador.
 To promote inclusion, organizers also changed the official name of the contest from "Mr. International Rubber" to gender-neutral "MIR."
+MIR 27 and 28 were held in Skokie, Illinois.